top of page

 Book Description:

-James Patrick Thomas’s path toward nuclear disarmament began on Good Friday, 1982, when he and his fellow peace pilgrims began walking away from the Puget Sound’s Trident Submarine Base to the sound of hymns and drumbeats.
-Their Bethlehem Peace Pilgrimage would span 6,700 miles across the United States and nine other countries, each step aimed at resisting the Cold War-era proliferation of nuclear arms.
+James Patrick Thomas’s path toward nuclear disarmament began on Good Friday, 1982, when he and his fellow peace pilgrims started walking away from the Trident Nuclear Submarine Base near Seattle.
+Their Bethlehem Peace Pilgrimage would span 6,700 miles across the United States and nine other countries, each step aimed at ending the nuclear arms race.

-After two years on the road, Jim had only begun his lifelong journey.
-Back in Spokane, Washington, Jim turned his attention and advocacy toward Hanford—one of the original Manhattan Project sites just 110 miles from his home.
-In doing so, Jim helped to uncover stunning revelations about Hanford’s toxic regional impact and its broader contributions to our nation’s nuclear weapons complex.
+After two years on the road, Jim continued his pursuit of peace and disarmament.
+Back in Spokane, Washington, Jim turned his attention toward the Hanford plutonium factory—one of the original Manhattan Project sites just 110 miles from his home.
+Over the next two decades, Jim helped uncover stunning revelations about Hanford’s toxic regional impact and its role in our nation’s nuclear weapons complex.

 Atomic Pilgrim is the story of how one person’s faith, actions, and persistence can impact seemingly immovable systems and hold even the most powerful bureaucracies to account.